• Products

 Five

-Disabling mental or physical health injuries may also qualify for expedited processing.
+Disabling mental or physical health injuries may qualify for expedited processing.
+Since 2014, the SSA has prioritized applications from those with 100% Permanent and Total (P&T) disability ratings from the VA.
 If you were wounded during active duty on or after October 1, 2001, you can apply for expedited application processing.
 To qualify, you must indicate on the application that your condition is a result of active duty.

 Six

 You can continue to work and get retirement benefits.
 You can retire as early as age 62, but if you do, your Social Security benefits will be permanently reduced.
-If you continue to work, there are limits on how much you can earn without losing some, or all, of your retirement benefits.
+If you continue to work, you can earn up to $23,400 (if you’re under your full retirement age) or up to $62,160 (if you reach full retirement age the year you being taking benefits) without impacting your benefits.
 Talk to your financial professional or tax adviser to determine your best course of action.

 Seven